schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

 ```

 Extended configuration example, where we have explicitly disabled the creation of kubernetes secrets by Takeoff.
 In this case,
 we also want to restart the resources, even if their Kubernetes yaml config is unchanged.
-It will also create image pull secrets in namespace `default` with name `registry_auth`.
+It will also create image pull secrets in namespace `default` with name `registry-auth`.

 ```yaml
 steps: